 Salem is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
 With a population of 4,894 people and seven constituent neighborhoods, Salem is the 314th largest community in New Jersey.
-Much of the housing stock in Salem was built prior to World War II, making it one of the older and more historic cities in the country.
+Salem has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Salem is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Salem is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Salem who work in office and administrative support (14.02%), healthcare suport services (11.84%), and food service (9.28%).
+Overall, Salem is a city of service providers, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Salem who work in office and administrative support (13.22%), healthcare suport services (10.24%), and sales jobs (8.52%).

 Salem is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The rate of college-level education in Salem is quite a bit lower than the national average among all cities of 21.84%: just 10.88% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Salem with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.31% of people over 25 have a bachelor's degree or advanced degree.

 Salem is an extremely ethnically-diverse city.
 The people who call Salem home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Salem residents report their race to be Black or African-American, followed by White.
-Salem also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.08% of the city’s residents.
-Important ancestries of people in Salem include Irish, English, Italian, and Dutch.
+Important ancestries of people in Salem include Irish, Italian, English, and Dutch.

 The most common language spoken in Salem is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and French Creole.